Sylius/Sylius/docs/api/carts.rst

 ^^^^^^^

-To add a new item of a variant with code ``MEDIUM_MUG_CUP`` to the cart with id 21(assuming, that we didn't remove it in the previous example) use the below method:
+To add a new item of a variant with code ``MEDIUM_MUG_CUP`` to the cart with id = 21 (assuming, that we didn't remove it in the previous example) use the below method:

 .. code-block:: bash